JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Query-Processors.md

 ## Simple Query Processor

-Similar to the Generic Query Processor the Simple Query Processor passes queries to the //ExecuteQuery()// method of a Triple Store that implements the [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.INativelyQueryableStore|INativelyQueryablerStore]] interface.
+Similar to the Generic Query Processor the Simple Query Processor passes queries to the `ExecuteQuery()` method of a Triple Store that implements the [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.INativelyQueryableStore|INativelyQueryablerStore]] interface.
 To configure this add a using Store property that points to a Triple Store that implements the relevant interface e.g.

 {{{
 #!turtle